Description

 Affected Systems

-Any Linux kernel that includes the OCFS2 filesystem module and has not yet incorporated the commit that validates the group descriptor before caching.
-This encompasses all mainstream distributions shipping the stock kernel with OCFS2 support, as the advisory does not list specific kernel versions.
+Any Linux kernel that packages the OCFS2 filesystem and has not yet applied the commit that inserts validation before caching.
+Mainstream distributions shipping the stock kernel with OCFS2 support are affected, as no specific kernel versions are enumerated in the advisory.

 Risk and Exploitability